JosephAuresy/sm_issues_analysis/README.md

 ## Overview

-This repository contains partial results from an ongoing research project analyzing user-reported issues in the public SWAT-MODFLOW Google Group (2015–2025).
+This repository contains partial results from an ongoing research project analyzing user-reported issues in the public SWAT AND MODFLOW Google Groups.

 The purpose of this repository is to document **descriptive observations** and **high-level patterns** identified during the early stages of a broader PhD research agenda on coupled surface water–groundwater modelling.